 Property owners with restrictions on breed, size, or species of animal must make reasonable accommodations to such policies to allow individuals with a verified diagnosis and ESA letter to reside with their ESA.
 So can a landlord deny an emotional support animal?
-A property only permitting cats cannot deny an ESA owner housing because his or her ESA is a dog but must allow the animal on the premises.
+A property only permitting cats cannot deny an ESA dog owner housing just because he owns a dog.

 Property owners cannot require ESAs to wear identifying tags or garments or require owners to post identifying materials on their home.

 Property owners cannot demand details on the nature of the disability but must respect the information provided in the ESA letter or diagnosis.

 Property owners must waive fees or deposits normally required for individuals living with a pet, as the FHA does not classify SAs and ESAs as pets but as assistive aids.
 This means that property owners cannot request or demand ESA owners to pay any deposit, fee or ‘pet rent’ in exchange of this reasonable accommodation no matter what species, breed or size category the ESA belongs to.

 Warnings for ESA Owners

-While the Fair Housing Act (FHA), American Disability Act (ADA), and other laws provide specific protections for ESA owners, the concept of ESAs is relatively new, and many property owners are unaware of their legal requirements to accommodate ESAs.
-Additionally, current laws do not offer exhaustive protections for ESA owners.
+While the Fair Housing Act (FHA), American Disability Act (ADA), and other laws provide specific protections for ESA owners, the concept of Emotional Support Animals is relatively new, and many property owners are unaware of their legal requirements to accommodate ESAs.

 Exceptions to the protections listed above may include:

 - Housing properties where the property owner resides, such as a single unit or a building with less than four units AND the housing available for sale or rent is listed without a real estate agent, such as those offered by owner.

-- Hotels and motels are considered public places and are not governed by the FHA, but rather the Americans with Disabilities Act (ADA).
+- Hotels and motels are considered public places and are not governed by the FHA, but rather the ADA.

 - While property owners cannot charge deposits or fees for accommodating an ESA, they are legally allowed to charge a tenant for repairs upon vacating the property if it is damaged.